Ted Sator: Professional coaching career

 Sator returned to Europe after the Brass folded in 2002.
 Sator became the head coach of the Espoo Blues in the SM-liiga for the 2003-2004 season.
 From 2007 to 2009 he served as head coach of the Hungarian Austrian Hockey League team Alba Volán Székesfehérvár.
 In 2009, he was hired as head coach of the KHL Medveščak, based in Zagreb, Croatia.
 In the team's first season in the Austrian Hockey League the team qualified for last Playoff seed.
 The team stunned top seeded Graz 99ers in the Quarterfinals, winning the series in six games, before suffering elimination to eventual champions EC Red Bull Salzburg in the semi-finals.

 Amateur and collegiate coaching career

 Sator then moved back to St. Louis, Missouri in 2011 and became assistant hockey coach for Lafayette High School, located in Wildwood, Missouri.
-For the 2011-2012 season Sator was hired as assistant coach of the Lindenwood University men's ice hockey team.
+For the 2011-2012 season, he was hired aas assistant coach of the Lindenwood University men's ice hockey team.
 He joins the team under head coach Rick Zombo, a former NHL defenseman who played for the St. Louis Blues during Sator's tenure as assistant coach for the Blues in the early 1990s.